sergvillegas/nyctaxi-airflow/README.md

 The out folder `projects/nyctaxi/out/` contains the results for this query:
 - The average distance driven by yellow and green taxis per hour

-The pq folder `projects/nyctaxi/tripdata/pq` contains the data in Parquet format.
+And the pq folder `projects/nyctaxi/tripdata/pq` contains the data in Parquet format.

 ## Future Updates